 Headgears are not necessarily tailor-made for you, but you should have a good understanding of how well you are protected by the headgear you choose.

-The best thing is that in training and actual combat, the headgear won’t make you feel uncomfortable and distracted.
+The best thing is that the headgear won’t make you feel uncomfortable and distracted in training and actual combat.

 Put, the comfort fit described here must be in line with your head dimension.

-Most of the headgear have size models, should be purchased before, according to their head circumference, to choose the right model, which is the most basic and most important one.
+Most of the headgear have size models, should be purchased before, according to their head circumference, to choose the suitable model, which is the most basic and most important one.

 Choosing too small a headgear will cause the head to be squeezed and very uncomfortable.

-When choosing too large a headgear, the headgear will be distorted when it is hit thickly during the actual training.
+When choosing too large a headgear, the headgear will be distorted when hit thickly during the actual training.